-Our study was conducted with 340 patients who were referred to our center by detecting new HPV positivity in routine screenings between 2020-2022.
-Patients with previous HPV positivity, diagnosed cancer patients, patients with psychiatric disease, patients who had undergone abdominal or vaginal surgery, and patients using drugs that may cause sexual dysfunction were not included in the study.
-Patients who underwent cervical biopsy under general anesthesia were not included in the study.
-Female Sexual Function Index (FSFI) assessment was performed to evaluate the sexual function status of the participants.
+We enrolled 340 patients diagnosed with an HPV infection on routine screening in 2020–2022.
+Patients with a history of HPV positivity, cancer, psychiatric disease, or abdominal or vaginal surgery were excluded.
+In addition, we exclued patients using drugs that may cause sexual dysfunction and those who underwent a cervical biopsy under general anesthesia.
+The Female Sexual Function Index (FSFI) was used to evaluate the sexual function of the patients.

-Except for HPV16-18, patients who were positive for other types and whose cytology results were normal, were not subjected to any additional procedures and were called for control after 1 year.
-Patients with HPV 16-18 positive or other types positive and cytology abnormalities (atypical squamous cells, low grade CIN, high grade CIN) underwent colposcopy and cervical biopsy was performed if necessary.
-As a outcome, the LEEP procedure was applied to patients with suspected cancer, high grade CIN, whose transformation zone was not clearly visible, and who had carcinoma in situ.The cervical tissue thickness, which is removed for the continuation of fertility and cervical continence (to protect against abortion and premature birth), is approximately 1 cm.The LEEP operations weredoneunder general anesthesia by a gynecological oncology surgeon.
+Patients infected with HPV types other than 16–18 and those with normal cytology were not subjected to further testing and were followed up after 1 year.
+Patients with HPV 16–18 or cytological abnormalities (atypical squamous cells, low-/high-grade CIN) underwent colposcopy and a cervical biopsy if necessary.
+LEEP was performed in patients with suspected cancer, high-grade CIN, an unclear transformation zone, or carcinoma in situ.
+Only 1-cm-thick cervical tissue was removed to preserve fertility and cervical continence, which prevents miscarriages and premature birth.
+LEEP was performed under general anesthesia by a gynecological oncology surgeon.

-FSFI was administered to the participants at the time of diagnosis, 4 weeks after colposcopy, and 8 weeks after LEEP pendingtete-a-teteconversations.In this questionnaire, which includes six sections: desire, arousal, lubrication, orgasm, satisfaction and pain, the scores given to these sections and the total FSFI scores indicate sexual function [8].
-Points are calculated by the authors who created the questionnaire according to the scoring system.
-In the questionnaire, answerchoices were presented to the patients and separate subscale scores were check outed on the Likert-type answer scale.
-A total point of less than 26.55 defines the risk of sexual dysfunction [9].
+The FSFI was utilized at the time of diagnosis, 4 weeks after colposcopy, and 8 weeks after LEEP through telephonic interviews.
+The FSFI indicates sexual function and consists of six sections; namely, desire, arousal, lubrication, orgasm, satisfaction, and pain [8].
+The FSFI components were scored on a Likert scale.
+An FFSI score < 26.55 indicates sexual dysfunction [9].

-Categorical variables were summarized using frequencies and percentages.
-All values are expressed as means ± standard deviations [with 95% confidence intervals (CIs)], unless stated otherwise.
-Continuous variables were compared using Student’s t test and the Mann–Whitney U test.
-For variables demonstrating a normal distribution, the paired T-test was performed.
-Categorical data were compared using the χ2 test.
-Paired T-test was performed for dependent variables.
-All statistical analyses were performed using Med Calc Software (version 14.0 for Windows; MedCalc, Mariakerke, Belgium).
-In all analyses, P < 0.05 was taken to indicate statistical significance.
+Categorical variables are presented as frequencies and percentages, whereas quantitative variables are expressed as means ± standard deviations and 95% confidence intervals (CIs), unless stated otherwise.
+Continuous variables were compared using the Student’s t-test and Mann-Whitney U test.
+Normally distributed variables were compared using a paired t-test.
+Categorical variables were compared using the χ2 test.
+A paired t-test was performed to compare dependent variables.
+All statistical analyses were performed using MedCalc software (version 14.0 for Windows; Mariakerke, Belgium).
+P < 0.05 was considered to indicate statistical significance.

 Results

-In the study conducted with 344 HPV positive patients, the mean age of the cases was 37.2 ± 8.2.
-28.2% of the patients were single.
-251 (73.0%) patients were examined by colposcopy, 189 (54.9%) patients had cervical biopsy and 42 patients(12.2%) had LEEP.
-Demographic information of the cohort are given in Table 1.
+The mean age of the 344 HPV-positive patients was 37.2 ± 8.2 years, and 28.2% of the patients were unmarried.
+Colposcopy, cervical biopsy, and LEEP were performed in 251 (73.0%), 189 (54.9%), and 42 (12.2%) patients, respectively.
+Table 1 presents the patients’ demographic information.

-At the first admission, the patients were questioned about their previous sexual lives and six parameters in the FSFI.
-He was questioned again at 4thweeks after diagnosis/colposcopy.
-FSFI parameters were evaluated before the procedure and after the procedure at the 8th weeks follow-up of the patients with LEEP indication.
-It was determined that six parameters and total FSFI score for FSFI decreased significantly before and after colposcopy.
-It was found that FSFI scores decreased to a certain extent at 8 weeks after LEEP compared to the pre-procedure period.As shown in Table 2, a significant difference was calculated between the FSFI parameters before and after diagnosis and before and after LEEP.
+The FSFI scores of the patients were recorded at admission, 4 weeks after diagnosis and colposcopy, immediately before and after LEEP, and 8 weeks after LEEP.
+In addition, the sexual history of the patients was recorded at admission.
+The individual parameter and total FSFI scores decreased significantly before and after colposcopy, and decreased slightly at 8 weeks after LEEP compared to that before the procedure.
+Table 2 demonstrates a significant difference in FSFI scores after compared to before diagnosis and LEEP.

 Discussion